mongodb 3.2.4

 }

-let preference = ReadPreferenceHelper::deserialize(deserializer)?;
+let helper = ReadPreferenceHelper::deserialize(deserializer)?;

-match preference.mode.to_ascii_lowercase().as_str() {
+match helper.mode.to_ascii_lowercase().as_str() {

 "primary" => {

-if !preference.options.is_default() {
+if !helper.options.is_default() {

-return Err(D::Error::custom(&format!(
+return Err(D::Error::custom(format!(

 )));